 The United Nations Convention to Combat Desertification (UNCCD) launched the World Day to Combat Desertification (WDCD) in 1995 to promote public awareness relating to international cooperation to combat desertification and the effects of drought.

-As an accredited organisation, EEG joined hands with the UNCCD for the third consecutive year, in its efforts to promote the message of WDCD by rolling out a paper collections’ project for its members.
+As an accredited organisation, EEG joined hands with the UNCCD for the fourth consecutive year, in its efforts to promote the message of WDCD by rolling out a paper collections’ project for its members.
 The project aimed to engage the different members of the society and encouraged them to take action towards combating desertification.
-The efforts of the participants were then acknowledged at a special awarding ceremony on the 19.08.17 at the Grand Millennium Hotel Dubai.
+The efforts of the participants were then acknowledged at a special awarding ceremony at the Grand Millennium Hotel Dubai.

 HISTORY OF THE PROJECT